vankesteren/memplot/README.md

 </p>
 <br/>

-The better way of interpreting coefficients in a model: take a typical sample, vary the variable of interest, and see how that changes the prediction.
+An intuitive way of interpreting coefficients in a model: take a typical case / sample, vary the variable of interest, and see how that changes the prediction.
 Works for categorical and continuous predictors.

 ![qsec](img/qsec.png)